 Hours: Daily 10:30 am – 6 pm

 You’ll be met by friendly staff and tons of menu options.
 You’ll find the classic flavors, but also some interesting ones like taro.
 Taro is a purple potato that is locally grown and sort of taste like a sweet potato.
 Be sure to make the right decision and get ice cream in the center.

 Also, they’re the size of a small child.

 Next up, Kilauea lighthouse!
 It’s about a 30-minute drive if there is no traffic.
 If so, just make some extra stops and gawk at the pretty scenery.
 Kilauea lighthouse sits at the northernmost point of the island and is a treasure trove for birders.
 The whole area (which is a dormant volcano) is listed as a wildlife refuge and home to many of Hawaii’s seabirds.
 If you’re lucky you can also spot seals, sea turtles, and humpback whales frolicking about.

 The Hanalei Valley Overlook is one of the most photographed overlooks in all of Hawaii.
 It’s easy to see why though, right?
 Mountains, waterfalls, the aptly named Hanalei river, taro fields, and birds.
-That’ll do.
+That’ll do Kauai, that’ll do.

 Or, if you’re feeling adventurous you can go for a little hike, keep reading for more information on that!

 Oh, but don’t forget to stop at the roadside stands for a fresh coconut!

 Get ready because today we’re taking a catamaran along the Napali coast!
 Are you stoked?
 I hope so!